-You must file your notice of appeal in this Court within 60 days after the judgment is entered if the respondent is an officer or employee of the United States; otherwise, you must file your notice of appeal within 30 days.
+You must file your notice of appeal in this Court within 30 days after the judgment is entered.
 For additional information regarding the time for filing a notice of appeal, review Rule 4(a) of the Federal Rules of Appellate Procedure.